addff/2503-ITT440/10% Individual Assignment/M3CS2554A/AINUR AISYAH BINTI ZULKORNAIN/README.md

 - To demonstrate the coding and functions used in MATLAB related to the topic.

 ### Introduction to Image Processing
-Image processing enhances and analyzes digital images using algorithmic and mathematical procedures.
-The Image Processing Toolbox in MATLAB offers preprocessing, analysis and visualization capabilities.
-It is widely used in practical applications like industrial inspection, surveillance and medical imaging which highlights its increasing significance in domains like computer vision and machine learning.
+Image processing is the use of math and computer techniques to improve and understand digital images.
+It helps with tasks like cleaning up images, analyzing them and showing results clearly.
+Image processing is important in many areas, especially in computer vision and machine learning.

 ![matlabpic](https://github.com/user-attachments/assets/0120101d-5197-4611-a994-37d71181a476)